tkhq/sdk/packages/wallet-stamper/README.md

   organizationId: process.env.NEXT_PUBLIC_ORGANIZATION_ID,
 });

+if (!whoami?.userId) {
+  // User does not yet have a sub organization, so we need to create one } else {
-// Now that we have the sub organization id, we can make requests using that sub org id
+  // User already has a sub organization, so we can make requests using that sub org id

   // Get the wallets for this sub organization const wallets = await client.getWallets({
     organizationId: whoami.organizationId,
   });
+}
 ```

 ## Contributing